Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%201.png )

-* Follow the settings I have made for my flashlight or create your own flashlight aesthetic with the options under the light panel.
+* Follow the settings I have made for my flashlight or create your own flashlight aesthetic with the options under the light component.
 Do not forget to add a cookie to create that flashlight circular effect like I did from the standard assets of your choosing:

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%202.png )